kendrajmoore/magic_cards_app/README.md

 ## Project Team

-Created by Kendra Moore for the term 1 intensive at Make School
+Created by Kendra Moore for Backend Web 1.3 at Make School